hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU4 - Python Backend - Models.md

 ---

 **Regarding Answer Q4.1 (Status Enum Naming - `{WorkflowNameTitleCase}CurationStatus` vs. `{SourceTableTitleCase}CurationStatus`):**
 The answer states: "The standard pattern is `{WorkflowNameTitleCase}CurationStatus` and `{WorkflowNameTitleCase}ProcessingStatus`.
-For example: `PageCurationStatus` and `PageProcessingStatus` in `src/models/page.py`...
+For example: `PageCurationStatus` and `PageProcessingStatus` in `src/models/page.py` (Layer 1: Models & ENUMs)...
 This ensures clear association with the specific workflow rather than the more general source table, especially important when multiple workflows might operate on the same table."

 - **Follow-up Question 4.1.1:** The rationale provided ("ensures clear association with the specific workflow... especially important when multiple workflows might operate on the same table") is clear.
 To make this an explicit rule in the `CONVENTIONS_AND_PATTERNS_GUIDE.md`:
   - Should the rule state: "Python Status Enum classes (e.g., for CurationStatus, ProcessingStatus) **must** always be named using the `{WorkflowNameTitleCase}` prefix (e.g., `{WorkflowNameTitleCase}CurationStatus`) and _not_ the `{SourceTableTitleCase}` prefix, regardless of whether other workflows operate on the same table, to maintain universal consistency?"
-  - Are there _any_ existing counter-examples in `src/models/` where a status Enum directly associated with a specific workflow (and not a generic entity status) uses the `{SourceTableTitleCase}` prefix for its name?
+  - Are there _any_ existing counter-examples in `src/models/` (Layer 1: Models & ENUMs) where a status Enum directly associated with a specific workflow (and not a generic entity status) uses the `{SourceTableTitleCase}` prefix for its name?
 If so, should these be considered technical debt?

 **ANSWER:**